worthwile - being worth the time spent

 righthead - rightness + righthanded - having the right hand or arm stronger or more useful than the left.

-don - to dress (a person) in a garment; refl. to dress oneself + (fair lady on a cockhorse).
+don - to dress (a person) in a garment; refl. to dress oneself + on

-cockhorse - something (as an adult’s knee or a hobbyhorse) on which a child may sit astride as if on a horse + 'Ride a Cock Horse, to Banbury Cross, See a fair lady, upon a white horse' (nursery rhyme).
+cockhorse - something (as an adult’s knee or a hobbyhorse) on which a child may sit astride as if on a horse + nursery rhyme 'Ride a Cock Horse, to Banbury Cross, See a fair lady, upon a white horse'.

 insolence - impertinently insulting behaviour